 SynopsisThought your life was bad?
 Sometimes, death is worse.
 There is no salvation, peace, nor god waiting to receive you into their care.
 But wait, a god?
 Maybe you are talking about that big black ball stuck in the room with you.
 Now you are thrown into a game, fighting green aliens and robot monsters for the chance to survive.

-When Kei Kurono is killed, he thus finds himself caught in such a game; a test of his skills, morals and will to survive.
-His life is not his own, his death spat and trampled upon over and over again.
+When Kei Kurono is killed, he thus finds himself caught in such a game—a test of his skills, morals, and will to survive.
+His life is not his own; his death is spat and trampled upon over and over again.
 What happens if he does not listen?
 God knows.

 [Written by MAL Rewrite]